mavrickdeveloper/mavrickdeveloper/README.md

 - 👋 Hi, I’m @mavrickdeveloper
 - 👀 I’m interested in Web, Blockchain Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Rust
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Blockchain development
 - 📫 How to reach me ...

 <!---